 Each library location has public Internet computers.
 Some of the computers at each library can be reserved ahead of time, while some are available on a first-come, first-served basis.

-Computers with the entire Microsoft Office 2010 Suite are available at every location.
+Computers with the entire Microsoft Office 2019 Pro Edition are available at every location.

 Take advantage of Anoka County Library’s high-speed Internet access using your own wireless-enabled laptop computer or other portable device.
 This free service is available in all Anoka County libraries.

 How do I use wireless at Anoka County Library?

 To use the wireless network, simply bring your wireless enabled laptop computer or other device to the Library and turn it on.

 When your device senses a signal, a message should appear on your screen indicating that a wireless network is available.